 Install the VMware App Volumes Agent (if needed)

 It is important to also consider this when upgrading the agents as well.
 When upgrading VMware Tools, it is recommended to re-install the Horizon agent in versions up to and including Horizon 8 2103.
-As of Horizon 2106, you no longer need to re-install the Horizon Agent when performing a VMware Tools upgrade.
+As of Horizon 2106 and later, you no longer need to re-install the Horizon Agent when performing a VMware Tools upgrade.

 Certain types of IPS (Intrusion Prevention Service) can also intercept and block traffic.
 IPS may cause intermittent issues.